This indicates resources located on The Teacher's Corner.

 Use this experiment to see how a pumpkin rots.

 Use software like Excel or Graph Club to have students create various types of graphs to show the pumpkin data they collected.
 If you don’t have either of these software titles, you can use this free online resource: http://nces.ed.gov/nceskids/createagraph/default.aspx

 Students use Timeliner software to create a timeline of a pumpkin’s life cycle.

 The Great Pumpkin Detectives -

-A WebQuest for Kindergarten students.
+A WebQuest for Kindergarten to 2nd grade students.